-Please be aware our cave tours may sell out, so please call our Ranger Station at 850-482-1228 to ensure availability.
+Please be aware our cave tours may sell out, call Florida Caverns Gift Shop at 850-526-2650 to ensure availability.

-Guided tours of the cave are offered year round except Thanksgiving Day and Christmas Day.
-Tours leave from the Visitor Center, which opens at 9 a.m. each day.
-To ensure the safety of our guests, tour sizes are limited to 25.
-Cave Tours are offered on a first-come first-serve basis except for groups of 20 or more on Monday - Friday arranged a minimum of three weeks ahead.
-Please contact the Gift Shop at 850-526-2650 for group reservations.
+Guided cave tours are offered year-round except Thanksgiving and Christmas Day.
+Tours leave from the Visitor Center, beginning at 9 a.m.
+Central Standard Time (CST) daily.
+To ensure the safety of our guests, tour sizes are limited to 25 visitors per tour.

 - Ages 0-2: No fee

 - Ages 3-12: $5 per person